top of page

 This vision crisis leads to rising healthcare costs, educational setbacks and long-term societal impact - and yet many parents remain unaware.

-Viewy is a mobile app that protects children’s eyes by teaching healthy screen habits through fun, science-based training.
+Viewy builds mobile apps that protect children’s eyes by teaching healthy screen habits through fun, science-based training.

-â–º After 20 minutes of screen time, Viewy turns the screen black.
+â–º After 20 minutes of screen time, the screen turns black.

 â–º The child is encouraged to look into the distance for 20 seconds and earns a sticker on the reward card.